Kerr, Faraday, and Magnetoelectric Effects in MnBi$_2$Te$_4$ Thin Films: Faraday, Kerr, and Magnetoelectric Response

-\textit{Faraday, Kerr, and Magnetoelectric Response---} The TME effect is a {\it dc} response property of TIs, but also holds approximately at finite frequencies provided they are well below the TI bulk energy gap.
+The TME effect refers to the {\it dc} response properties of TIs, but is also approximately manifested at finite frequencies provided they are well below the TI bulk energy gap.
 Since the gaps of MnBi$_2$Te$_4$ thin films are usually less than 100 meV, typical film thicknesses $d$ are very small compared to the relevant light wavelength $\lambda$.
 (For example $d \sim 150$ nm for a $N=10$ septuple layer MnBi$_2$Te$_4$ thin film is small compared to the vacuum wavelength $\lambda \sim 25 \mu$m of $50$ meV light.)
 In the thin film ($d \ll \lambda$) limit we can calculate the Kerr and Faraday responses simply by treating the entire film as an arbitrarily thin two-dimensional interface.
 The response of light to currents in the 2D film is determined by the electromagnetic boundary condition,

 Here $\bn$ is a unit vector oriented from top to bottom and $j_s$ is the two-dimensional current density, which is related to the two-dimensional conductivity of the film by

 When Eq. \ref{eq:boundary} is combined with the source-free Maxwell's equations applied outside of the thin film, the in-plane transmitted and reflected fields produced by an incident {\it em} wave with an unit electric field are \cite{Tse2011}